 On October 15, 2021 (the "Closing Date"), we entered into an Amended and Restated Loan and Security Agreement with M&T Bank ("M&T") which, on October 28, 2021, was amended by the Joinder and Amendment to Amended and Restated Loan and Security Agreement and which, on December 30, 2021, was further amended by the Joinder and Second Amendment to Amended and Restated Loan and Security Agreement (as amended, the "Loan Agreement").
 The Loan Agreement included a \$25,000 non-revolving delayed draw term note (the "Term Note") and a \$10,000 revolving credit facility (the "Revolving Facility" and together with the Term Note, the "Credit Facility").
 The Credit Facility had a five-year contract period that began on the Closing Date and expired on October 15, 2026, and draws under the Term Note were permissible for two years.

-On September 20, 2022, we further amended the Loan Agreement by entering into a Third Amendment to Amended and Restated Loan and Security Agreement (the Loan Agreement, as amended by the Third Amendment, the "Third Amended Loan Agreement") and the Third Amended and Restated Delayed Draw Term Note.
-Under the Third Amended Loan Agreement, the maximum loan amount that we may borrow under the Term Note increased from \$25,000 to \$50,500, which raises the available funding at March 31, 2024 to \$30,000.
-On May 2, 2024 we further amended our Third Amended Loan Agreement by entering into a Fourth Amendment to the Amended and Restated Loan and Security Agreement (the "Amended Loan Agreement").
-Under the Amended Loan Agreement, the period during which we may request advances under the Term Note is extended until May 2, 2026, and the Term Note and revolving credit facility maturity date is extended from September 19, 2027 to May 2, 2031 (the "Contract Period").
-At March 31, 2024, we had not borrowed any amounts under the \$10 million Revolving Facility.
+Since December 30, 2021, we have further amended the Loan Agreement on several occasions.
+The latest amendment occurred on May 2, 2024, when we entered into a Fourth Amendment to the Amended and Restated Loan and Security Agreement (the "Amended Loan Agreement").
+Under the Amended Loan Agreement, the maximum loan amount that we may borrow under the Term Note was raised to \$50,500.
+The available funding at June 30, 2024 under the Term Note was \$30,000.
+In addition, the period during which we may request advances under the Term Note was extended until May 2, 2026, and the Term Note and revolving credit facility maturity date was extended from September 19, 2027 to May 2, 2031.

+At June 30, 2024, we had not borrowed any amounts under the \$10 million Revolving Facility.
 Our borrowings under the Term Note are discussed below and occurred prior to entering into the Amended Loan Agreement.

 The principal balance of the Revolving Facility and the principal balance of any amount drawn under the Term Note accrues interest based on the secured overnight financing rate for U.S. government securities ("SOFR") or a bank-defined base rate plus an applicable margin, depending on leverage.
 Each draw under the Term Note will have an option for us of either (i) up to a five year amortizing term loan with a balloon due at maturity, or (ii) up to a five year term with up to seven years amortization with a balloon due at maturity.
 Any amortization greater than five years will be subject to an excess cash flow recapture.
 The Amended Loan Agreement also allows us to enter into hedging contracts with M&T, including interest rate swap agreements, interest rate cap agreements, interest rate collar agreements, or any other agreements or that are designed to protect us against fluctuations in interest rates or currency exchange rates.
-Interest expense for the three months ended March 31, 2024 and 2023 was \$140 and \$182, respectively.